 It starts and ends with Bad Wolf.

-He is on his last leg, finally ready to complete a job that rightfully should have been finished when that bloody bullet hit- in fact a solution that one Doctor Owen Harper had been slowly, passively inching towards for years - and in one instant, everything changes.
+He's on his last leg, finally ready to complete a job that rightfully should have been finished when that bloody bullet hit- in fact a solution that one Doctor Owen Harper had been slowly, passively inching towards for years - and in one instant, everything changes.

 The room is dark, he can’t hear his own breathing, but he can hear Tosh’s - wet and desperate over the com, filling up the space, and he knows it’s all over.
 He’s done with screaming, and if he did one thing right with his death, it will be that he was strong in his last moments.
 Tosh deserves that at least, for all that they never had.
-He closes his eyes, and then in an instant, his world goes blinding bright, painfully bright with sheer light.
+He closes his eyes, and then in a singular instant, his world goes blinding bright, painfully bright with sheer light.

 What the hell?
 He’s been through death, and this isn’t it.
 Confusion, and then panic start to fill him, and Owen opens his eyes, and sees her.